appscode/blog/content/post/kubevault-webinar/index.md

 * If you want to install KubeVault, please follow the installation instruction from [here](https://kubevault.com/docs/latest/setup/).

-* If you want to upgrade KubeDB from a previous version, please follow the upgrade instruction from [here](https://kubevault.com/docs/latest/setup/upgrade/).
+* If you want to upgrade KubeVault from a previous version, please follow the upgrade instruction from [here](https://kubevault.com/docs/latest/setup/upgrade/).

 ## Support